Eagle flies - the

 : What is the orgin of "the eagle flies" as a reference to payday

-According to Eric Partridge, "A Dictionary of Catch Phrases American and British," the eagle is "that which figures on the US dollar."
-Partridge doesn't give your version of the saying; he has "the golden eagle s h i ts on Friday," "the eagle s h i ts on pay day," and "the golden eagle lays its eggs," all of British or American military origin, from World War II or earlier.
+According to Eric Partridge, Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day, the eagle is "that which figures on the US dollar."
+Partridge doesn't give your version of the saying; he has "the golden eagle ****s on Friday," "the eagle ****s on pay day," and "the golden eagle lays its eggs," all of British or American military origin, from World War II or earlier.